knasim/traffic-sign-classifier/README.md

 | Bumpy Road			      | No Entry									                    |

-My model was able to correctly guess 5 of the 6 traffic signs giving an accuracy of 83.33333333333334%.
+My model was able to correctly guess 5 of the 6 traffic signs giving an accuracy of:

+    83.33333333333334%.
 This is indeed a good outcome.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)